Speakers

 Oleg Khomenok is a media trainer and consultant, Senior Media Advisor at Internews Network, member of the Board of Directors of the Global Investigative Journalists Network (GIJN), expert at the International Fact-Checking Network and member of the Commission on Journalistic Ethics.
 Oleg has over 27 years of experience in journalism, media education, PR and GR, management of investigative journalism and media support projects.
 He is the author of manuals on investigative journalism, media management, election coverage, economic journalism, and press history.

-Marianne Koch is a Holistic and Digital Security Trainer and Coach, part of the Holistic Protection Collective.
+Marianne Koch is a holistic and digital security trainer and coach as part of the Holistic Protection Collective.
 She accompanies human rights defenders and journalists globally as well as organizations working with them.
 Having a background as a mediator, she also trains how to facilitate dealing with conflicts in small organizations and diverse teams.

 Elisa Lees Muñoz is the Executive Director of the International Women’s Media Foundation (IWMF).
 She is a relentless advocate for women journalists, striving to prioritize their voices in all press freedom conversations.
 Elisa’s core belief that progress stands still when gender diverse perspectives are excluded drives the IWMF to respond with immediacy to the issues women and nonbinary journalists face in today’s world, meeting the moment with urgency, reinforcing the IWMF’s commitment to uplifting journalists at all intersections of their identities.